What are Options

 Call option example:

 Imagine an investor is closely following the performance of ABC Electronics, whose stock is currently trading at Rs.
 150 per share.
 The investor believes that the stock's price will rise significantly in the coming months due to an upcoming product launch.
-To capitalize on this anticipated price increase, the investor purchases a call option for ABC Electronics with a strike price of Rs.
+To capitalise on this anticipated price increase, the investor purchases a call option for ABC Electronics with a strike price of Rs.
 160 and an expiration date three months from now.

 As predicted, the stock's price indeed climbs to Rs.
 180 per share by the expiration date.
 Thanks to the call option, the investor can exercise their right to buy the stock at the pre-agreed strike price of Rs.
 160, even though the market price is higher.
 This allows the investor to acquire the stock at a lower price than its current market value, resulting in a potential profit.